craftcms/docs/docs/commerce/5.x/system/purchasables.md

 # Purchasables

-The core of anything sold with Commerce is a _purchasable_, a type of [element](/5.x/system/elements.md) that can be added to a cart.
+The core of anything sold with Commerce is a _purchasable_, a special type of [element](/5.x/system/elements.md) that conforms to an interface that guarantees it can be added to a cart.

 Commerce ships with two types of purchasables: [variants](products-variants.md#variants) and [donations](donations.md).
 Somewhat counterintuitively, [products](products-variants.md) are _not_ purchasables!

+Purchasables themselves

 ## Line Items